 - Authentic and Familiar.
 Maintain the teaching style you use in the classroom to recreate a sense of comfortability for students.
 This could mean using similar language and phrases that you would use in the classroom.

 - Flexible.
 To meet the needs of all learners, consider multiple options for communication and student participation.
 Can you call a family to deliver a morning announcement if they do not have access to high-speed internet?
 Can you provide a pen-and-paper option for a virtual activity?
-Consider these tips on culturally responsive remote education, strategies in special education as children learn from home, and resources for English-language and diverse learners.
+Consider these tips on strategies in special education as children learn from home and resources for English-language and diverse learners.

 - Creative and Innovative.
 With so many different virtual tools at your disposal, make sure to take advantage of them.
 Virtual adaptations are great opportunities to innovate and try something new.
 See this time as a way to think creatively about ways to reach each student and consider trying tools such as Padlet or Flipgrid.